 Table (4): showed that the relation between nurses' demographic characteristics and total satisfaction of nursing knowledge about critical care nursing ethics.
-The result showed that there was statistically significant difference between total nurses' knowledge about critical care nursing ethics regarding qualification and formal education at (p < 0.01).
+The result found that there was statistically significant difference between satisfied and unsatisfied regarding qualification, formal education in nursing ethics and years of experience.